-- A. Flips: - 1.
+- A. Flips must follow the enclosed conditions: - 1.
 Back Flips may ONLY be performed in tuck position only from a round off or round off back handspring(s).
-Examples of skills not allowed: X-outs, layout s, layout step outs, whips, pikes, aerial walkovers, and Arabians. - 2.
+Examples of skills not allowed: X-outs, layout step outs, whips, pikes, aerial walkovers, and Arabians. - 2.
 Other skills with hand support prior to the round off or round off back handspring are allowed.
-Example: Front handspring(s) and front walkover(s) through to round off back handspring tuck is allowed. - 3.
+Example: Front handspring(s) and front walkover(s) through to round off back handspring back tucks are - 3.
 Cartwheel tucked flips and/or cartwheel to back handspring(s) to tuck(s) is not allowed. - 4.
 Aerial cartwheels, running front tucks, and 3⁄4 front flips are allowed.

-Clarification: A front handspring (or any other tumbling skill) into a front tuck is not allowed.

-B. No tumbling is allowed after a flip or an aerial cartwheel.
+Clarification: A front handspring (or any other tumbling skill) into a front tuck is not allowed. - B. No tumbling is allowed after a flip or an aerial cartwheel.